Skip to Content

 hands gluing nose onto popsicle stick grinch craft

-Finish it off by gluing the Santa suit fluff on the popsicle sticks where the red and green paint meet.
+Finally, encourage your child to glue the Santa suit fluff on the popsicle sticks where the red and green paint meet.

 hands gluing santa suit fluff onto popsicle stick grinch craft